Elementary School

 All students must bring their school supplies on the first day of class.
 Supplies brought prior to or on orientation day will not be accepted.
 Each set of supplies should be placed in separate, clearly labeled bags with the subject name, student’s name, and grade.
 Supplies combined in a single bag will not be allowed.

-- All supplies must be placed in separate, clearly labeled bags.
-Each bag should include the subject name (e.g., Math, English), the child’s name, and the class level (Grade 1 or Grade 2).
+• All supplies must be placed in separate, clearly labeled bags.
+Each bag should include the subject name (e.g., Math, English), the child’s name, and the class level (Grade 1, Grade 2 or Grade 3).

 Please make sure that all supplies are brought on the first day of school, as we cannot accept early submissions before the orientation.
 This ensures that every student starts with everything they need, and helps the teacher organize the classroom efficiently.